sdepold/jquery-rss/README.md

 This plugin can be used to read a RSS feed and transform it into a custom piece of HTML.

+## Alternatives

+A vanilla JavaScript version of this library can be found here: [Vanilla RSS](https://github.com/sdepold/vanilla-rss).
+This plugin uses [Feedr](https://github.com/sdepold/feedr), a backend server that parses and converts RSS feeds into its JSON representation.
+The server was built as a drop-in replacement for Google's former Feed API.

 ## Support

 Since version 3.4.0 of jquery.rss, users have the chance to support funding future developments and